UEFA.com works better on other browsers

 Anti-doping

-A key part of UEFA's testing strategy is the athlete biological passport, with both blood and steroidal passport programmes in operation.
-These monitor players' blood and urine biomarkers over an extended period of time; variations in either the blood or steroid profile may indicate doping, and also provide intelligence for target testing.
+The athlete biological passport, which monitors players' blood and urine biomarkers over an extended period, is central to our testing strategy.
+Variations in either the blood or steroid profile may indicate doping, and provide the basis for target testing.

-UEFA has signed cooperation agreements with 33 European National Anti-Doping Organisations (NADOs).
-Under these agreements, UEFA and the NADOs coordinate their anti-doping programmes and testing activities, and exchange information and intelligence.
-The agreements also ensure that UEFA has a full picture of the doping tests conducted on players across Europe at national level.
+To facilitate the testing programme, we have cooperation agreements with 33 European NADOs that help coordinate anti-doping programmes and testing activities, as well as facilitate information-sharing.
+This ensures we have a full picture of the tests conducted on players across Europe at national level.

 Education

-Education is a crucial pillar in the fight against doping and is the first line of defence in protecting the rights of football players and the integrity of our sport.
-The aim of UEFA's anti-doping education programme is to prevent intentional and unintentional doping.
+Education is a crucial pillar in the fight against doping, and represents the first line of defence in protecting the rights of football players and the integrity of our sport.
+The goal of ensuring that every footballer in Europe is aware of the importance of clean sport underpins our anti-doping strategy.

 UEFA Anti-Doping Regulations